scratchese/toolchain/README.md

 > Where are you from?

-> I am built up from scratch
+> I am built from scratch

 > Oh! you are the scratchese